JeremyManiago/ME_Fall_2023/INTL 201/Lectures/Lecture 5.md

 - areas that produce & export raw materials and commodities (horses from Central Asia, gold from Sub-Saharan Africa, silver from Germany, slaves from Russia & Sub-Saharan Africa).
 Exported to the Core

 ### <u>Core and Periphery change over the course of history</u>
+- China and India were the core.
+They produced silk, porcelain, sugar (raw material like sugar cane and manufactured into sugar crystals) in the 1400s
 - Europe in the 1400s was a Periphery
 - Southern Spain in the 11th century (1000s)
 	- not until one of cities, Granada, fell to Spanish Kingdom of Castillo did they shift from Periphery to Core